PollingReport.com

 "As you may know, several banks that received rescue loans from the government have now paid back those loans.
 Do you think the federal government should try to limit the size of the bonuses these banks can pay to their top employees, or do you think the government should stay out of it now that its loans have been repaid?"

-Limit Stay Out Unsure
+Limit Stay out Unsure

 % % %